 Here are the results from my most recent test –

-Normally, that’s not publicly available.
+Normally, internal data is not publicly available.
 But, EIG is a publicly traded company with all the public reports that go with that.
-Here’s their internal data from their most recent Investor’s Day report –
+Here’s their internal data from their a recent Investor’s Day report –

 As you can see, even Endurance’s (possibly biased) internal data shows HostGator as much faster…which is not shown by my own tests.

 The main takeaway – they are both fast enough for you to work on all the other variables that you control and affect website speed.